TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 aliases = ["/products/arduino-libraries/tc-menu/tcmenu-tagval-protocol-documenation/"]
 +++

 Embed Control local area transmissions use a protocol called TagVal with the option of sending binary data too.
-TagVal is a simple and lightweight protocol that has implementations on device for Arduino and mbed, and developer APIs in [Java]({{< relref "tcmenu-java-api-to-arduino-remote-control.md" >}}), [Javascript](https://github.com/TcMenu/embedcontrolJS), [Python](https://github.com/TcMenu/tcmenu-python-sdk), [DotNet](https://github.com/TcMenu/tcmenu-dotnet-sdk), and Dart is coming soon.
+TagVal is a simple and lightweight protocol that has implementations on device for Arduino and mbed, and developer APIs in [Java](${relRef("tcmenu-java-api-to-arduino-remote-control.md")}), [Javascript](https://github.com/TcMenu/embedcontrolJS), [Python](https://github.com/TcMenu/tcmenu-python-sdk), [DotNet](https://github.com/TcMenu/tcmenu-dotnet-sdk), and Dart is coming soon.

 If you are working in a language where an API is provided, you don't need to understand the protocol as the API deals with the protocol.
-This guide assumes you've read the [quick start documentation]({{< relref "tcmenu-overview-quick-start.md" >}}) and the reference material (see getting the code section on the right).
+This guide assumes you've read the [quick start documentation](${relRef("tcmenu-overview-quick-start.md")}) and the reference material (see getting the code section on the right).

-{{< blockClear "left" >}}
+${blockClear("left")}

 ## The basics of a TagVal message